alexlaverty/alexlaverty.github.io_20230702/docs/Tech/JVM.md

 Once you have set up JMX authentication and authorization, you can connect to the JMX agent using a JMX client, such as JConsole, and provide the username and password to access the MBeans.

-## What should of things should you check for in Java Visual VM to identity performance issues?
+## What sort of things should you check for in Java Visual VM to identity performance issues?

 Java VisualVM is a powerful tool that can help you identify performance issues in your Java applications.
 Here are some things you can check for in Java VisualVM to identify performance issues: